czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

   - Multiagent Planning

-    - In a multiagent planning problem, each agent tries to achieve its own goals with the help or hinderance of others
+    - In a multiagent planning problem, each agent tries to achieve its own goals with the help or hindrance of others
     - Wide spectrum of problems
       - An agent with multiple effectors that can operate concurrently needs to do multieffector planning to manage each effector while handling their negative and positive interactions
       - When effectors are physically decoupled into detached units, multieffector planning becomes multibody planning